 PARTICIPANTS

-The 2010 Olympic and Paralympic Winter Games had many partners, stakeholders and sponsors that contributed to the success of the Games.
+The development of the Athlete’s Village had many partners, stakeholders and sponsors that contributed to the success of the Games.

 The Resort Municipality of Whistler